francescotaioli/francescotaioli/README.md

-## Hi!
+## Hi 👋!
-I'm Francesco Taioli, a PhD student in AI.
+I am a second-year PhD student in the National PhD Programme in Artificial Intelligence at the Polytechnic of Turin, in collaboration with the University of Verona.

-Visit my website at [https://francescotaioli.github.io/](https://francescotaioli.github.io/)
+For more information, visit my personal website at [https://francescotaioli.github.io/](https://francescotaioli.github.io/)

 Member of https://github.com/intelligolabs